josevcm/nfc-laboratory/README.md

 ## Source code licensing

-If you think it is an interesting job or you plan to use it for something please email me and let me know, I will be happy to exchange experiences, thank you very much.
+If you think it is an interesting job, or you plan to use it for something please email me and let me know, I will be happy to exchange experiences, thank you very much.

 This project is published under the terms of the GPLv3 license, however there are parts of it subject to other types of